 -

-Who doesn’t love horseradish?
-Pungent, peppery, and fiery in all the right ways, fresh horseradish root is in a league of its own.
-When you lift the root, scrub it clean and freeze it whole — then grate from frozen with the skin on.
-We love grating it straight into crème fraîche or yoghurt for a simple sauce, stirring it into mashed potatoes, or pairing it with roast beef, oily fish, or smoked mackerel.
-It’s also fantastic in Bloody Marys, salad dressings, or a punchy homemade horseradish sauce.
+We love grating it into crème fraîche or yoghurt for a quick sauce, stirring it through mashed potatoes, or pairing it with roast beef, oily fish, or smoked mackerel.
+It’s also excellent in Bloody Marys, salad dressings, ferments, or classic homemade horseradish sauce.

 Check out our Grow & Cook section for more cooking ideas.